 The BIOCIRCULARCITIES project aims to unlock the circular economy potential of unexploited bio-based waste streams and boost the green and sustainable transition.
 This transition to a circular bioeconomy requires reconciling legislation, waste management, circularity, and the bioeconomy.

-For two years, BIOCIRCULARCITIES will explore the development of economically and environmentally efficient models for organic waste (food and kitchen waste, garden waste, agricultural waste from agro-based industrial sector, wood waste and forestry residue, etc.) management to foster the transition to a circular bioeconomy.
+For two years, BIOCIRCULARCITIES have been exploring the development of economically and environmentally efficient models for organic waste (food and kitchen waste, garden waste, agricultural waste from agro-based industrial sector, wood waste and forestry residue, etc.) management to foster the transition to a circular bioeconomy.

-For that, it will roll-out three pilot studies in urban (Barcelona Spain, and Naples, Italy) and rural contexts – (Pazardzhik, Bulgaria) – focusing each time on one specific value-chain and investigating possibilities to make it more circular.
+For that, they have rolled out three pilot studies in urban (Barcelona Spain, and Naples, Italy) and rural contexts – (Pazardzhik, Bulgaria) – focusing each time on one specific value-chain and investigating possibilities to make it more circular.

-In addition, the BIOCIRCULARCITIES partners will identify existing best practices for circular use of bioresources across Europe and analyse case studies in which bio-waste is underexploited.
-Lessons learnt from these practices and insights into circular bioeconomy regulations and policy instruments will enable partners to map barriers and opportunities that will in turn feed guidelines and policy recommendations supporting the implementation of “Biocircular cities” first at local and then at the European level.
+In addition, the Biocircularcities partners have identified existing best practices for circular use of bioresources across Europe and analysed case studies in which bio-waste is underexploited.
+Lessons learnt from these practices and insights into circular bioeconomy regulations and policy instruments are enabling partners to map barriers and opportunities that will in turn feed guidelines and policy recommendations supporting the implementation of “Biocircular cities” first at local and then at the European level.

-At the end of the two years, BIOCIRCULARCITIES will contribute to:
+Reaching the end of its two years, Biocircularcities is contributing to:

 - Improve the uptake of bio-based solutions by the market, and especially SMEs, by: